-Lyndon B. Johnson National Historical Park invites the public to view a classic American western movie on Saturday, June 5 at 8:30 p.m. by attending a screening of Herbie The Love Bug, starring Herbie, the Volkswagen Beetle with a mind of its own.
+Lyndon B. Johnson National Historical Park invites the public to view a classic American western movie on Saturday, June 5 at 8:30 p.m. by attending a screening of From Russia With Love, starring Sean Connery as James Bond.
 The movie will be projected onto an 18 by 25 foot outdoor screen that includes a professional sound system.

 Everyone should bring their own choice of seating, and picnicking before and during the movie is permitted.
 President and Mrs. Lyndon B. Johnson often invited friends and neighbors to attend movie showings in their airplane hangar, which also served as a location for press conferences and family gatherings.
 The movie will be shown in the area adjacent to the historic hangar.
 The public can drive on to the LBJ Ranch beginning at 7:00 pm with free parking on the taxiway adjacent to the ranch airplane hangar.